shlareut/random-color-generator/README.md

 # random-color-generator

-Upleveled project 2 - creating a random color generator
+Second upleveled bootcamp project to create a random color generator using an external library.